piewhat/fedora-coreos-bcachefs/README.md

 # Fedora CoreOS with Bcachefs

-This repository provides Fedora CoreOS images with Bcachefs built in.
+This repository provides Fedora CoreOS images with the Bcachefs DKMS module.

 Images are updated automatically when either: